medizininformatik-initiative/BaseTRACE/MII_Information.md

 The main goal of the MII is to make data from routine care digital, reliable and quickly available for medical research.
 By using IT-based analyses of this data, research should help to better detect diseases, treat them more effectively and make preventive measures more effective.

-### 1. Bundling of patient-related clinical data.
+### 1. Consolidating patient-oriented clinical data

 The MII aims to bring together patient-related clinical data from different healthcare facilities.
 With the patient's consent, this allows the treating physicians to have a comprehensive overview of the patient's history and the development of the disease.
 This can optimise treatment, avoid double examinations and increase the patient's well-being.

-### 2. Creation of information-technological prerequisites for customised therapies
+### 2. Establishing the IT framework for tailored treatments

 The initiative aims to create the basis for customised therapies that are best suited to the individual patient.
 This requires the secure handling of large amounts of data by treating physicians and the systems medicine analysis of patient data in order to develop evidence-based decision support systems.

-### 3. Use of patient data for scientific knowledge progress
+### 3. Acquiring insights from patient data

 Here, the aim of the MII is to make routine data from patient care useful for research by linking these data with information from medical research.
 This can reveal important links between genes, behaviours, diseases and complications and support innovations in diagnostics, therapy and prevention.

-### 4. Faster integration of scientific evidence into patient treatment.
+### 4. Making new findings immediately available for patient care

 The MII aims to integrate validated scientific findings more quickly into patient treatment.
 This means that current research results will be available to the treating physicians in real time, thus improving the quality of treatment.